We

 At

-crush them.
-As they brace for the worst,
+eventually crush them.
+And as they brace for the worst,

-able to spend more time with him.
-But the
+able to spend more *ahem* quality time with

 elevator stops just short of smushing